 To avoid getting stuck in one position be sure to learn ALL the positions and practice them in different keys.
+Use the blue notes in passing, resolve often to the root notes and land on strong chord tones.

 Minor Pentatonic & Blues- The Expanded Shapes